jack-brown/GettingCleaningData-CourseProject/README.md

 Finally, the tidy data is saved to a file in .csv format.

 See the Course Project Description below for more details.

+###To execute this project:
+* Save run_analysis.R in the working directory.
+* Extract and save the input data files into ~/data/.
+* Run run_analysis.R from the working directory.
+* Retrieve the output from ~/data/tidyData2.csv.

 ###Repository File List:
 * README.md - This file